Last updated:

 The 24/7 Security Operations Center monitors voice networks alongside other critical systems.
 Our analysts can detect and respond to voice threats at any hour, which is essential for businesses that operate outside standard business hours or serve customers across multiple time zones.

-Implementation Process and Best Practices for Central Florida SMBs
+Implementation Process and Best Practices for SMBs

 Voice network assessment begins with mapping your current communication infrastructure.
 We document every phone system, SIP trunk, conference bridge, and mobile integration to identify potential security gaps.
-This assessment revealed that 73% of Central Florida SMBs we evaluated had at least one unprotected voice communication pathway.
+This assessment revealed that 73% of SMBs we evaluated had at least one unprotected voice communication pathway.

 Phased deployment minimizes business disruption during UTM implementation.
 We typically start with perimeter protection using session border controllers, then add internal monitoring and encryption in subsequent phases.
 This approach allows businesses to maintain normal operations while gradually strengthening voice security.

 Staff training focuses on recognizing voice-based social engineering attacks.
-Many Central Florida businesses have fallen victim to vishing (voice phishing) attacks where criminals impersonate vendors or executives to extract sensitive information.
+Many businesses have fallen victim to vishing (voice phishing) attacks where criminals impersonate vendors or executives to extract sensitive information.
 Training employees to verify caller identity prevents these attacks from succeeding.

 Change management protocols ensure that voice security policies align with business operations.
 We work with each department to understand their communication requirements and configure UTM policies that provide security without hindering productivity.